alpinejs/alpine/packages/docs/src/en/plugins/trap.md

         </div>

         <div>
-            <button @click="open = false">Close Dialogue</button>
+            <button @click="open = false">Close Dialog</button>
         </div>
     </div>
 </div>
 <!-- END_VERBATIM -->

 <a name="nesting"></a>
-## Nesting dialogues
+## Nesting dialogs

-Sometimes you may want to nest one dialogue inside another. `x-trap` makes this trivial and handles it automatically.
+Sometimes you may want to nest one dialog inside another. `x-trap` makes this trivial and handles it automatically.

 `x-trap` keeps track of newly "trapped" elements and stores the last actively focused element.
 Once the element is "untrapped" then the focus will be returned to where it was originally.